 The YM’s received briefings and demonstrations of many of the ships’ daily training and operations functions.
 Here, Damage Control Central.
 We toured the Brig, well deck, hanger deck, jet engine shop, medical and of course berthing and the mess decks – everyone’s favorite.
 It’s called Bug Juice….
 They also hit the ships store for Gedunk and Pogey Bait and watched movies on the hanger deck at night.

 Along with the ships company of sailors and Marines we “manned the rail” while steaming into San Francisco under the Golden Gate bridge.
 The ships’ Marine crew members are on the bow.
 I recall that the aircraft carrier under the bridge was the USS Nimitz.

-Then we got to watch the Blue Angeles, UP CLOSE.
-The ship was anchored right under the flight path, just west of Treasure Island.
+Then we got to watch the Blue Angels, UP CLOSE.
+The ship was anchored right under the flight path at “Air Show Center”, just west of Treasure Island.

 HOOYAH!
 Or as the Marines say, OOHRAH!

 *Footnote: Sadly, on 12 July 2020 a probable-arson fire broke out aboard the ship while it was in a shipyard overhaul period in San Diego.
 Most fire fighting boundaries and damage control systems were compromised by ongoing Yard work which had the ship completely opened up.
 The damage was significant enough to render the 22 year old ship beyond economic repair and it was subsequently decommissioned and scrapped.
 The accused sailor was acquitted during a trial.